xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 impact ~0.3% of members, we would have noticed it.

-And while this is not the only possible way to measure impact of the bug, it is certainly an interesting one.
+And while this is not the only possible way to measure impact of a bug, it is certainly an interesting one.

 ## Conclusion